Review articles on this site earn small revenue from purchasing products through affiliate links.

 Can you die without walking?
 Trip to American National Parks (27) A stunning trail with views of giant trees and the beautiful mountain ranges of Sierra Nevada Sequoia Kings Canyon National Park

-Following on from the previous hiking route at Kings Canyon National Park, this time we'll be introducing some beautiful hiking trails in Sequoia National Park, which is located in the same area.
+Following on from our previous hiking route in Kings Canyon National Park, this time we'll be introducing some beautiful hiking trails in Sequoia National Park, which is located in the same area

-Sequoia National Park is located adjacent to Kings Canyon National Park, which I introduced last time, and this area has just as great hiking trails.
+Sequoia National Park is located adjacent to Kings Canyon National Park, which we introduced last time, and this area is also a national park with equally wonderful hiking trails

-Last time we walked along the beautiful river and valley to see the waterfalls, but this time we walked along the course while looking at the beautiful mountain ranges of Sierra Nevada.
+Last time, we walked along a beautiful river and through a valley to see a waterfall, but this time we'll walk while looking at the beautiful Sierra Nevada mountain range

-Just before heading to the trailhead, there are also famous giant trees and spots where giant sequoia live a lot, so if you have plenty of time, you should check them out as well.
-General Sherman Tree (General Sherman Tree, diameter 31 meters, height 84 meters, etc.)
+Just before the trailhead, there is a spot where many famous giant trees, giant sequoias, grow, so if you have time, it's a good idea to check them out as well.
+The General Sherman Tree (31 meters in diameter, 84 meters in height, etc.)

-This course is a day hike, but the distance is long and there is a difference in elevation, so it is suitable for those with good legs and is an intermediate level or above.
+This course is a day hike, but it is long and has a lot of elevation change, so it is recommended for those with good stamina, and at an intermediate level or above

 This course is also full of highlights!